zneu/minimal-mistakes/_posts/2018-10-23-Restlessness-Provoking-Adventure-and-Rediscovering-My-Sense-of-Home.md

 the communities I've found myself a part of.
 These interactions have shaped who I am and have helped me to discover new things to pursue in my journey.
-Since I've lived in Oregon my whole life, and have experienced what the city has to offer, I am feeling a need to travel away from here for an extend length of time.
+Since I've lived in Oregon my whole life, and have experienced what the city has to offer, I am feeling a need to travel away from here for an extended length of time.
 Besides, I am over the cold winters (for now) and want some warm sunny beaches in my life.
 I've decided that building a van and moving into it is how I'm going to rediscover myself and my sense of home.
 California, here I come!
 Yosemite, The Bay, SLO, and San Diego await.
 Post adventures in CA I plan to travel the four corners and continue on to The South.
 After traveling the states for a while, and using this blog to document my path, I plan to ground down again in a sanctuary that fosters focus, creativity, spiritual and physical wellness, and community.